Azure/Avere/src/terraform/examples/vfxt/cloudworkstation/README.md

 git pull origin master
 ```

-6. Determine your workstation usage and determine which mode you can use as discussed in [reducing latency for cloud workstations](README.md):
+6. Determine your workstation usage and determine which cache policy you can use as discussed in [reducing latency for cloud workstations](README.md):
     1. If using isolated cloud workstations `cd src/terraform/examples/vfxt/cloudworkstation/isolatedcloudworkstation`
     2. If using collaborating cloud workstations `cd src/terraform/examples/vfxt/cloudworkstation/collaboratingcloudworkstation`